Homolje

-Homolje (Хомоље, /sh/) is a small geographical region in east Serbia south of the Danube river.
+Homolje (Хомоље, /sh/; Homolie) is a small geographical region in east Serbia south of the Danube river.
 It is centered on the town of Žagubica, with smaller parts belonging to municipalities of Kučevo, Majdanpek and Petrovac.
 In the narrow sense, the term "Homolje" is applied only to the Homolje valley around Mlava river, but it is usually applied to the low Homolje mountains (940 m) north of the valley and Beljanica and Crni Vrh mountains at the south.
 It is sparsely populated, and renowned for its unspoiled nature.